 We would like your help to gather as many as we can.
 Often, after a period of displaying a card on a ward, it can feel sad to throw it away.
 Instead, we are asking RCN staff and members to send them to us at the RCN Library and Heritage Centre.

 We will not be able to accept cards that contain full names or addresses, as recipients and senders will need to remain anonymous.
 We can accept cards with first names only, or details that are easy for us to cover up.
-And of course, before contributing any cards, we ask that you check that the recipient is happy with passing it on for display in our exhibition.

 We will be collecting cards throughout the summer, and ask that all cards are sent in by the end of September.